jmickle66666666/DoomUnity/README.md

 `MapData map = new MapData(wad, "MAP01");`
 `Texture2D impSprite = DoomGraphic.BuildPatch("TROOA1", wad);`

+You will need SharpZip, too, for PK3 support.
+At some point I will try and either pack it up in the source, or make it optional.

 # Can I play doom in this yet?

 Kinda? you can run around levels and look at monsters!